| Metric | Current Period | Prior Year | YoY |

 |---|---|---|---|

-This report is an earnings analysis document automatically generated by AI from XBRL earnings release data.
-It does not constitute a recommendation to invest in any particular security.
-Industry benchmarks are reference information compiled by the company from public financial statements.
-Investment decisions are your own responsibility; consult a professional if necessary.
+This report is an AI-generated financial analysis document created by analyzing XBRL financial statement data.
+It does not constitute a recommendation to invest in any specific security.
+Industry benchmarks are reference information compiled by the Company based on publicly disclosed financial statements.
+Investment decisions should be made at your own responsibility and, where necessary, after consulting a professional advisor.